Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 lock-file entries are not emitted.
 PyPI classifiers are kept in `pyproject.toml` because CodeMeta has no reliable equivalent.

+The first commit date requires complete Git history.
+In a shallow clone, Somesy omits `dateCreated` rather than reporting the shallow boundary as the project creation date.
+For reproducible generated metadata in CI, configure a full checkout (for GitHub Actions, `fetch-depth: 0`).

 ### PEP 621 `dynamic` fields

 For `pyproject.toml` targets (setuptools and Poetry v2), somesy respects the